 For example, routine thermal imaging inspections of electrical equipment, such as motors or control panels, in a hazardous manufacturing facility can allow you to detect abnormal heat patterns, indicating potential issues like loose connections or component failure.

-• Access to Expert Technical Support: Maintenance and support of ATEX-certified equipment often involve access to expert technical support from manufacturers or specialized service providers.
+Addressing these problems early can prevent equipment failures that could lead to electrical fires or other safety risks. - Access to Expert Technical Support: Maintenance and support of ATEX-certified equipment often involve access to expert technical support from manufacturers or specialized service providers.
 These experts possess in-depth knowledge of the equipment and its specific requirements.

 They provide guidance on maintenance procedures, troubleshooting, and safety recommendations, ensuring that the equipment is handled correctly and any concerns are addressed effectively.